jongiddy/jute/docs/reference.rst

    Decorator to mark a class as implementing the supplied interfaces.

-   To implement an interface, the class must define all attributes in the interface.

-.. py:decorator:: provides(*interfaces)

-   Decorator to mark a class as providing the supplied interfaces.

-   To provide an interface, the class instances must define all attributes in the interface.
+   To implement an interface, the class instances must define all attributes in the interface.

 .. py:class:: Dynamic(provider)